Thebes Greece (Thiva): A Local’s Guide to Europe’s Oldest Living City

 Kouros statue inside the archaeological museum in Thebes Greece.

-The exhibits from the Byzantine era of Thebes Greece with the stunning mosaic are also very impressive and beautiful to look at:
+The exhibits from the Byzantine era of Thebes Greece, with the stunning mosaic, are also very impressive and beautiful to look at:

-Address: Archaeological Museum of Thebes Greece, Threpsiadou 1, Keramopoulou Square, Phone: +30 22620 27913, Website: www.mthv.gr.
+Address: Archaeological Museum of Thebes, Greece, Threpsiadou 1, Keramopoulou Square, Phone: +30 22620 27913, Website: www.mthv.gr.

-2. The Archaeological Ruins in Thebes
+The Archaeological Ruins in Thebes

-Unfortunately, the multiple destruction of Thebes Greece over the millennia has left us today with only a handful of monuments of its glorious past.
+Unfortunately, the multiple destruction of Thebes, Greece, over the millennia has left us today with only a handful of monuments of its glorious past.
 You can visit the remains of:

 Oedipus’ Fountain at the entrance of Thebes.
-Oedipus supposedly washed his hands in this fountain after killing his father and king of Thebes, Laius.
+Oedipus supposedly washed his hands in this fountain after killing his father and the king of Thebes, Laius.
 Today, there is no running water.

 Mycenean Tombs